krinkir/docs-opmanual_developer/book/opmanual_developer/40_hw_benchmarking/07_hw_bm_procedure.md

 The branch benchmarking fixes all software versions to a specific one in order to ensure reproducibility.
 Additinally the command group benchmark is added.
 This is used to specify the version of benchmarking software.

 ### Duckietown world {#dw-setup}
+In principal this step can be skipped as well if no localization system is around.
+Please continue with <a class="only_number" href="#dw-setup"></a>.
 #### Tiles
 For the first benchmark we need the “normal” 3x3 circle circuit.
 Please ensure that the tiles are cleaned and assembled to [specifications](https://docs.duckietown.org/DT18/opmanual_duckietown/out/dt_ops_appearance_specifications.html).
 Especially make sure that the road has the correct width.